lightning/bolts/03-transactions.md

     # Return I'th secret given base secret whose index has bits..47 the same.
     derive_secret(base, bits, I):
         P = base
-        for B in 0 to bits:
+        for B in bits-1 down to 0:
             if B set in I:
                 flip(B) in P
                 P = SHA256(P)